3mdeb/remark-templates/README.md

-Using that syntax, with assumption that `remark-remplates` and `img` are in your main directory of repository, will cause that presentation render correctly even if it would be under ssubdirectories (in bigger presentation repositories you may like to have some division of presentation or archive).
+Using that syntax, with assumption that `remark-remplates` and `img` are in your main directory of repository, will cause that presentation render correctly even if it would be under subdirectories (in bigger presentation repositories you may like to have some division of presentation or archive).

 * Text centered in a single column: